 Lisett Luik, Co-founder, COO

-ABC: what is nature tech?
+What is nature tech?

-What is it, why does it matter, and what companies are considered nature tech.
+What is it, why does it matter, and what companies are considered nature tech?

 What is it & why does it matter?